zxc916684603/ecs/intl.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md

 ## Upgrade or downgrade instance configurations {#ChangeType .section}

-You can only upgrade or downgrade the configurations of vCPU and memory \([Instance type families](../../../../intl.en-US/Product Introduction/Instance type families.md#)\) simultaneously by changing instance types.
+You can only upgrade or downgrade the configurations of vCPU and memory \(that is, [instance type family](../../../../intl.en-US/Product Introduction/Instance type families.md#)\) simultaneously by changing instance types.
 The methods to change an instance type vary according to the billing method of the instance:

 -   Subscription:
     -   Upgrade: See [upgrade configurations](intl.en-US/User Guide/Instances/Change configurations/Upgrade configurations of Subscription instances.md#).
-The new configurations are effective after you [Restart an instance](intl.en-US/User Guide/Instances/Restart an instance.md#) in the console or by using the [RebootInstance](../../../../intl.en-US/API Reference/Instances/RebootInstance.md#) interface.
+The new configurations are effective after you [restart an instance](intl.en-US/User Guide/Instances/Restart an instance.md#) in the console or by using the [RebootInstance](../../../../intl.en-US/API Reference/Instances/RebootInstance.md#) interface.
     -   Downgrade: See [renewsal for configuration downgrade](../../../../intl.en-US/Pricing/Renew instances/Renew for configuration downgrade.md#) .
 You can downgrade the configuration of an instance when you renew the instance.
-The new configuration takes effect after you [Restart an instance](intl.en-US/User Guide/Instances/Restart an instance.md#) in the ECS console within the first seven days of the new billing cycle.
+The new configuration takes effect after you [restart an instance](intl.en-US/User Guide/Instances/Restart an instance.md#) in the ECS console within the first seven days of the new billing cycle.
--   Pay-As-You-Go:

-    See [change configurations of Pay-As-You-Go instances](intl.en-US/User Guide/Instances/Change configurations/Change configurations of Pay-As-You-Go instances.md#).
+-   Pay-As-You-Go: See [change configurations of Pay-As-You-Go instances](intl.en-US/User Guide/Instances/Change configurations/Change configurations of Pay-As-You-Go instances.md#).
 You must stop the instance to use this feature.

     **Note:** Stopping an instance disrupts your business traffic.
 Proceed with caution.